Salllym/Pandas-Challenge/README.md

 ### Scores by School Type

 A table that breaks down school performance based on type of school (district or charter).

+### Analysis

+* The dataset has a total of 15 schools and 39,170 students.
+The percent of students passing reading (85.80%) and their average reading score of 91.87 is higher than the percent of students passing math (74.98%) and their average math score of 78.98, which reveals that students are doing better in reading than math.

+* The school summary shows that from the 15 schools, 7 district schools have more students than the 8 charter schools which can mean that the district schools’ geographical coverage can be a reason for their larger student population/ size.

+* Based on the performance of spending ranges per student, students have a higher overall passing rate of 90.37 percent in the lower spending ranges (<$585).

+* Small and medium sized schools performed better than large sized schools on passing math.
+There's 93.55 percent in small sized schools and 93.59 percent in medium sized schools passing math while there's only 69.96 percent in large sized schools passing math.

+* The data shows that the Charter Schools are scoring better than the District Schools across all metrics (average, percent, and overall).
+Pena High School has the average math score (83.839917) with (94.59%) passing math and average reading score (84.044699) with (95.94%) passing reading while Huang High School has the average math score (76.629414) with (65.68%) passing math and average reading score (81.182722) with (81.31%) passing reading.
+Since Pena High School is a charter school with better scores and smaller student population while Huang High School is a district school with lower scores and larger student population, this can mean that schools with larger student population/ size negatively influences student achievements.